Legal World Series Betting Guide

 Is It Legal To Bet On The World Series?

 Yes, it is.
 There are no US sports betting laws that make it a crime to bet on any professional baseball games.
 Many states now have state-regulated sportsbooks, but access is limited.

-As long as a sportsbook, whether domestic or offshore, is operating legally within the industry, then there are no US gambling laws prohibiting their use, barring state restrictions.
+As long as a sportsbook, whether domestic or offshore, is operating legally within the industry, then there are no US gambling laws prohibiting their use, barring select state restrictions.
 The only states that have specifically outlawed online sports betting are CT and WA, though to our knowledge there have not been any cases reported of this law being enforced.

 Best Sportsbooks for Betting on the 2020 World Series